ARawles/BMRSr/README.md

 Installation
 ------------

-You can install the released version of BMRSr from [GitHub](https://github.com/ARawles/BMRSr) with:
+You can install the development version of BMRSr from [GitHub](https://github.com/ARawles/BMRSr) with:

 ``` r
 devtools::install_github("BMRSr")